microsoft/sqlworkshops/sql2019workshop/sql2019wks/09_BigDataClusters.md

 <h3><b><a name="challenge">The Challenge</a></b></h3>

-Big Data Clusters are built on the foundation of Kuberentes using nodes, pods, services, and other Kuberentes concepts.
+Big Data Clusters are built on the foundation of Kubernetes using nodes, pods, services, and other Kubernetes concepts.
 A Kubernetes cluster on its own can be a complex system to manage.
 Therefore, managing and monitoring Big Data Cluster components is important and requires built-in software and tools.

 <h3><b><a name="solution">The Solution</a></b></h3>

 For information about how to manage a **Kubernetes cluster** consider using the book Managing Kubernetes which you can find at https://www.oreilly.com/library/view/managing-kubernetes/9781492033905/.
-In addition, a good source to learn more about Kuberenetes can be found at https://azure.microsoft.com/mediahandler/files/resourcefiles/kubernetes-learning-path/Kubernetes%20Learning%20Path%20version%201.0.pdf.
-To learn more about using and managing an Azure Kuberentes Service (AKS) cluster look at these well-defined training [resources](https://azure.microsoft.com/en-us/services/kubernetes-service/?&ef_id=Cj0KCQjwgNXtBRC6ARIsAIPP7RvoU34L1o1NrmIWxI6Ul8FS6IwiwkU9hlo3avZXzFXRctSC4A6MFhIaAuMhEALw_wcB:G:s&OCID=AID2000586_SEM_UInoS0XO&lnkd=Google_Kubernetes_Brand&MarinID=sUInoS0XO_366906494820_azure%20kubernetes%20service_e_c__78855468680_aud-402620943028:kwd-486572907816_).
+In addition, a good source to learn more about Kubernetes can be found at https://azure.microsoft.com/mediahandler/files/resourcefiles/kubernetes-learning-path/Kubernetes%20Learning%20Path%20version%201.0.pdf.
+To learn more about using and managing an Azure Kubernetes Service (AKS) cluster look at these well-defined training [resources](https://azure.microsoft.com/en-us/services/kubernetes-service/?&ef_id=Cj0KCQjwgNXtBRC6ARIsAIPP7RvoU34L1o1NrmIWxI6Ul8FS6IwiwkU9hlo3avZXzFXRctSC4A6MFhIaAuMhEALw_wcB:G:s&OCID=AID2000586_SEM_UInoS0XO&lnkd=Google_Kubernetes_Brand&MarinID=sUInoS0XO_366906494820_azure%20kubernetes%20service_e_c__78855468680_aud-402620943028:kwd-486572907816_).

 **Big Data Clusters** comes deployed with several services and tools to help you monitor and manage the solution including: